daffabadran-dev/daffabadran-dev/README.md

 - 📚 Love reading books, especially story books
 - 🎬 Watching movies

-<sub><i>Big fan of Spy x Family and Frieren: Beyond Journey's End</i></sub>
+<sub><i>fan of Spy x Family and Frieren: Beyond Journey's End :)</i></sub>

 ---

 > *Thank you for visiting!
-Feel free to reach out for collaborations, ideas, or just a friendly chat about technology and development.*
+Feel free to reach out for collaborations, ideas, or just a friendly chat about technology and development or even anime and games!*